r4ds/bookclub-Advanced_R/README.md

 # R4DS [Advanced R](https://adv-r.hadley.nz/) Bookclub

-This repo contains 4 main folders:
+This repo contains 3 main folders:

-- Exercises: The official Advanced R exercises from https://advanced-r-solutions.rbind.io/, rather than copy all the answers we'll use this space to answer the questions that have yet to be answered!
-These markdown documents follow the styling/conventions of the book to streamline if we wanted to submit any PRs.

-- QandA: Questions about the chapters that come up during meetings (or between!).
-We can use this document to ask and answer questions within and outside of class
+- QandA: A bookdown of questions (and answers) on the chapters that come up during meetings (or between!).
+We're also using this to try to answer questions marked "started" in the solutions manual with the potential goal of submitting PRs with our own answers!

-- Presentations: each week a presenter will give a talk tying the chapter to the [Beer Production](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-03-31/readme.md) dataset.
-[Presentations are recorded](https://www.youtube.com/channel/UCCaChdLMTYMxyawR_Qf-kYA) (see chapter title links) for those who cannot attend.
+- Presentations: each week a presenter will give a talk summarizing the chapter, and discussing applications using the beer dataset.
+We meet every week at Thursday, 8:00 PM Eastern on [Zoom](notredame.zoom.us/j/490502945).

-- Data: The dataset we will be using for presentations
+- Data: The dataset we will be using for presentations is on [Beer Production](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-03-31/readme.md)

 # Meeting Schedule
 ### Following the Chapters of [Advanced R](https://adv-r.hadley.nz/) 2nd Edition